-An underachiever at work is someone who is capable of so much more than they are actually doing at the moment.
-Underachievers in the workplace slow growth, inhibit teamwork and lower the morale of other workers.
+An underachiever at work is someone who is capable of so much more than they are actually doing at any given time.
+Underachievers in the workplace contributes to slow growth, inhibit teamwork and lower the morale of other workers.

-In today’s competitive work environment, leaders are charged with maximizing employee productivity, minimizing costs and improving profits — not always an easy task keeping all three going well.
+In today’s competitive work environment leaders are responsible for maximizing employee productivity, minimizing costs and improving profits, it is not always an easy task keeping all three going well.

-Among the monitoring responsibilities, people performance is high on the list.
-So, how should a leader approach an employee who is clearly underachieving and impacting productivity, costs and profits?
-You motivate them.
+Among the monitoring responsibilities people performance is high on the list.
+So how should a leader approach an employee who is clearly underachieving and impacting productivity, costs and profits?

-To effectively motivate an underachiever, get at the root causes of her behavior and address them by supportive strategies.
+To effectively motivate an underachiever get to the root causes of the behavior and address them with supportive strategies.

-“You can lead a horse to water, but you can’t make it drink.”
-Why do some students turn in quality work while others do just enough to get by?
+“You can lead a horse to water but you can’t make it drink.”
+Why do some students produce quality work while others do just enough to get by?
 Why are some students able to verbalize great intentions but fail miserably on their assigned projects?
-Why can the simplest of assignments be met with great dissension?
+Why does the simplest of assignments meet with great dissension?
 For a variety of reasons, there can be a significant gap between what underachieving students produce in school and what they are actually capable of producing.

-Students underachieve for a variety of reasons, the least of which is because they are lazy, difficult, unteachable, or learning disabled.
+Students show sings of underachievement for a variety of reasons, the least of which is because they are lazy, difficult, unteachable or have learning disabilities.
 The challenge for each and every teacher is to find the individual key that unlocks a child’s motivation to succeed and build on that foundation.